iamsuteerth/skyfox-backend/README.md

 SkyFox Backend is a modern, well-structured API service that provides authentication, customer management, and a security question-based password recovery system for the SkyFox movie booking application.
 Built with Go and the Gin framework, it implements clean architecture principles with proper separation of controllers, services, and repositories.

+> **Note:** This repository contains the POC architecture.
+For production-level architecture, please refer to [skyfox-devops](https://github.com/iamsuteerth/skyfox-devops).

 ![Architecture Diagram](./skyfox-backend-arch.png)

 ## Features